tastytea/hashboot/README.md

 * If applicable, copy kernel-hook to /etc/kernel/post{inst,rm}.d/zzz-hashboot (make sure it is called after all other hooks)

 # Usage
-* First run creates a configurationfile.
+* First run creates a configuration file.
 Use bitmask to select desired checkroutines
 * Run "hashboot index" to generate checksums and a backup for /boot and MBR
 * Run "hashboot check" to check /boot and MBR
 * Run "hashboot recover" to replace corrupted files with the backup